 Circulation-AHA journal: Transposition of the Great Arteries

-CDC: Facts about Critical Congenital Heart Defects
+CDC: About Critical Congenital Heart Defects

 Current diagnosis and treatments for critical congenital heart defects